ishitaswarnkar1804/webprogramming/basic-html/1/README.md

 Structure:
 •	Use <header> for website logo + top navigation.
 •	Use <nav> containing internal links (<a>) to sections such as Politics, Technology, Sports, World, and Editorial.
-•	Use <section> to group the main news categories.
+•	Use <section> to group the main news categories
 •	Use at least three <article> elements, each containing: o	Headline (<h2>) o	Author name